 Technical Integration

-Technical integration is the first step where the rubber meets the road.
-It’s about getting the AI model to communicate effectively with existing healthcare IT systems.
-This often involves working closely with IT departments to ensure data flows smoothly and securely from electronic medical records (EMRs) to the AI model and back.
-This step is crucial for silent prospective validation, where the model’s predictions are tested in a live environment without affecting clinical decisions
+Technical integration is the first step, and it involves getting the AI model to communicate with existing healthcare IT systems.
+Model developers will need to work closely with IT departments to ensure that data can flow smoothly (and securely) from care systems, such as electronic medical records (EMRs), to the AI model and back.

 Prospective Validation

-Prospective validation is where we test the waters.
+Prospective validation is the first high-fidelity test of the model.
 It’s about running the model in the real world but in a controlled manner.
-The aim is to see how the model performs with live data, without directly impacting patient care.
+The aim is to see how the model performs with live data without directly impacting patient care.
 This step is critical for assessing the model’s readiness for full-scale implementation and identifying any unforeseen issues that might not have been apparent during development.

 Prospective validation is sometimes the only way to assess if your model development and technical integration worked correctly.
-We did a deep dive on an AI model we developed and implemented for the health system.
-This work is catalogued in the Mind the Performance Gap: Dataset Shift During Prospective Validation paper.
-In addition to discussing prospective validation it also uncovered a new type of dataset shift which was driven primarily by issues in our health IT infrastructure.
-The difference between the data our model saw during development and implementation environments caused a pretty noticeable degradation in performance.
+We did a deep dive into an AI model we developed and implemented for the health system.
+This work is cataloged in the Mind the Performance Gap: Dataset Shift During Prospective Validation paper.
+In addition to discussing prospective validation, we uncovered a new type of dataset shift driven primarily by issues in our health IT infrastructure.
+The difference between the data our model saw during development and implementation environments caused a noticeable degradation in performance.
+So, we needed to rework our model and the technical integration to ameliorate this performance degradation.

 Workflow Integration